Training

 Who should attend?

-This session is designed for supply chain and operations practitioners and leaders looking to strengthen supply chain performance.
-If these challenges sound familiar, you will want to join us for this session!
+This session is designed for supply chain and operations practitioners and leaders looking to strengthen supply chain execution, improve decision-making on the factory floor, and connect day-to-day materials management to broader business outcomes.
+If any of these challenges sound familiar, you will not want to miss this session!

 Location